LudicrousMC/ludicrous/README.md

 The program will not generate a world so you also must provide a world in the working directory with at least a valid `level.dat` file.

-*You could also build without the `--release` flag or with the `--dev` flag for faster build times, however this will make the binary a lot slower.
+*You could also build without the `--release` flag for faster build times, however this will make the binary a lot slower.

 ## Demos / Comparisons